The Institute of Instrumental Music

 mgr Dagmara Pawelska-Rogal | dpawelska@amuz.edu.pl

-– Department of Brass Instruments
+Department of Brass Instruments

-– Department of Woodwind Instruments
+Department of Woodwind Instruments

-– Department of Piano Chamber Music
+Department of Piano Chamber Music

-– Department of Historical Performance Practice
+Department of Historically Informed Performance Practice

-– Section of Accordion and Contemporary Music Interpretation.
+Section of Accordion and Contemporary Music Interpretation.

 The Department of Piano Chamber Music is the unit that integrates chamber music projects, offering great opportunities for collaboration among students of various specialties.
 The structure of the Institute allows combining the activities of particular departments, creating new synergistic development opportunities.
-About 250 students study at the Bachelor’s level (first degree), Master’s level (second degree) as well as at Doctoral level (third degree).
-The unit was emerged from the Faculty II of the previous structure of the Academy, which, based on the parametrization of art schools in Poland, received the highest “A” category in 2017.
-This has given rise to a number of new development opportunities in terms of staff, structure (new specialties), and infrastructure.
+About 250 students study at the Bachelor’s level (first cycle), Master’s level (second cycle) as well as at Doctoral level (third cycle).
+The unit was emerged from the Faculty II of the previous structure of the Academy, which, based on the parametrisation of art schools in Poland, received the highest “A” category in 2017.
+This has given rise to a number of new development opportunities in terms of staff, structure (new specialisations), and infrastructure.
 The huge investments made in instruments and library resources used by the Institute provide excellent motivation for both students and educators, and are an excellent base for the development of the entire academic community.
 The Institute’s staff consists of outstanding artists, often of worldwide renown, who translate their artistic achievements into inspiration for young generations of instrumentalists.
 The Institute also provides opportunities for artistic collaboration between students and teachers, while a wide range of subjects and theory faculties supports the humanistic and intellectual development of young adepts of the arts.
 At the academic level, the teachers are involved in the organization of international projects including:

 – International Piano Competition “Halina Czerny-Stefańska in Memoriam”